fairy2001101/Desktop/README.md

 # Gender-Classification
-A Project for Applications of Deep Learning using Neural Network for image classification.

 # About
-In this project I have made an application desktop that classify gender [Male, Female]
+In this project I have made an application desktop that can determine sex.

 # References
 Desktop :